-A restrictive list of products, called A1, includes only narrowly defined non-manufactured goods of the non-extractive type.
+A restrictive list of products, called A1, includes only narrowly defined nonmanufactured goods of the non-extractive type.
 I also provide results for two broader alternatives as robustness checks: A2, which also includes basic chemical compounds intensively using primary inputs of non-extractive nature, and A3, which further incorporates manufactured goods intensive in the use of those resources.
-Given the nature of the analysis in this paper, it is important to state that none of the lists for agricultural products proposed here is a good proxy for homogeneous products.9 Nevertheless, products

-9Rauch (1999) classifies goods in three categories according to how homogeneous they are in world markets: homogeneous products are sold in centralized markets, partially-homogeneous products are sold in decentralized markets but reference prices exist for them, and products for which none of the previous conditions apply can be considered non-homogeneous.
-That work presents two of such classifications, a 'conservative' list that aims at maximizing the last set and a 'liberal' one doing the opposite.
-Comparing the lists for agricultural products defined here with all of Rauch's lists I find that the strongest correlation is 0.3941 (corresponding to our A2 list and the liberal list including both types of homogeneous goods together), while smallest correlation is 0.2319 (between our list of classified here as agricultural are perceived by consumers as more substitutable than manufactured products.
-Using elasticities of substitution for 4-digit products presented by Broda and Weinstein (2006), I compare the mean and median elasticity of substitution within each group A and M (defined as all good producing activities excluding A and E).
+Given the nature of the analysis in this paper, it is important to state that none of the lists for agricultural products proposed here is a good proxy for homogeneous products.9 Nevertheless, products classified here as agricultural are perceived by consumers as more substitutable than manufactured products.
+Using elasticities of substitution for 4-digit products presented by Broda and Weinstein (2006), I compare the mean and median elasticity of substitution within each group Ak and Mk (for k = 1, 2, 3, and where Mk is the set of all goods remaining when Ak and E are excluded).
 Results are reported in Table 1 and show both statistics being higher for A-goods.
 Moreover, notice that as the list for agricultural products gets broader and more inclusive, the mean and median elasticity of substitution is reduced.